How ConsumerAffairs uses cookies

 Leasing solar panels

-Leasing solar panels can be a budget-friendly way to go solar, with little to no upfront costs, lower monthly payments and potentially easier approval for those with lower credit scores.
-Also, your combined lease and utility costs should ideally be less than your current electricity bill.
+Leasing solar panels can be a budget-friendly way to go solar, with little to no upfront costs, lower monthly payments and potentially easier approval for people with lower credit scores.
+Your combined lease and utility costs should ideally be less than your current electricity bill.
 And if you lease, the solar company handles panel maintenance, but if you buy, it’s your responsibility.

-But leasing comes with trade-offs.
-For instance, leasing means you don’t own the system.
-Instead, you're paying to use the energy it produces, usually through a long-term contract.
+That said, leasing comes with trade-offs.
+You don’t own the system — instead, you're paying to use the energy it produces, usually under a long-term contract.
 And while you might initially have low monthly payments, payments could increase over time.
-Be mindful of any escalation clauses in the contract, which usually increase your monthly payment by 1% to 3% per year.
+Some leases also include an escalator clause, usually 1% to 3% per year, increasing your monthly payment even if usage is the same.

 Buying solar panels

-Owning solar panels offers long-term savings and a solid return on investment (ROI), with systems typically paying for themselves within about 10 years.
-Homeowners may also benefit from increased property value depending on where they live, plus full control over maintenance and upgrades.
+Homeowners may also benefit from increased property value, depending on where they live, as well as full control over maintenance and upgrades.

 The best candidates for a solar loan are typically homeowners with good credit and steady income."

-On the downside, buying solar panels comes with high upfront costs and requires you to handle all maintenance and repairs.
-Your return on investment also depends on whether you stay in your home long enough for the system to pay for itself.
+On the downside, buying solar panels usually means higher upfront costs and requires you to handle all maintenance and repairs.
+Your ROI also depends on whether you stay in your home long enough for the system to pay for itself and whether the system is sized appropriately for your electricity use.

 » MORE: Do solar panels increase home value?